SN5024/e2e-saucedemo/README.md

 ## 📊 What This Project Demonstrates

-* Realistic E2E automation flows used in QA/SDET roles
+* Realistic scalable Playwright framework designed for maintainability, reuse, and real-world QA/SDET use cases
-* Strong understanding of test design, stability, and maintainability
+* A fully automated end-to-end test suite covering critical user workflows from login to checkout
-* Hands-on Playwright experience beyond basic examples
+* Parallel test execution across multiple browsers to ensure cross-browser reliability
-* CI/CD integration with GitHub Actions
+* Seamless CI/CD integration with GitHub Actions
-* Advanced reporting (HTML, custom, Allure)
+* Advanced  and comprehensive reporting (HTML, custom, Allure)
 * A portfolio-ready automation framework suitable for professional review

 ---